lumengbit1/BM/README.md

 #### Requirement

-This app uses node v15.4.0, or npm v15.4.0
+This app uses node v15.4.0, or npm v15.4.0, and yarn v1.16.0

 #### Project setup

-Install project dependencies you can use npm:
+Install project dependencies you can use yarn:

 ```
 yarn install